zumrudu-anka/yedy-final/README.md

 # Yedy

-In this project, a website will be developed in order to allow business owners to create a website in an easier way.
+In this project, a website will be developed with MEAN stack in order to allow business owners to create a website in an easier way.
 Initially, in the interface, the website creator can choose in which area wants to create it, and with the pre-made layouts, the database will be able to easily detect the necessary fields.
 Finally, just need to fill in the necessary fields to create the site.